Frozen Spinach vs Fresh Spinach: Which is Better?

 - Cook time.
 Unless you’re planning to use it raw, you’ll need to add cooking time before adding it to your recipe.

-Using frozen spinach is better for the following dishes:
+Using frozen vegetables is better for the following dishes:

 - Spinach appetizers

-Fresh spinach is better to use in the following dishes:
+Fresh is better to use in the following dishes:

 - Creamed spinach